coli-saar/am-transition-parser/README.md

 ```

 ## Uni Saarland internal notes
 The lexica and some pre-trained models can be found in `/proj/irtg.shadow/EMNLP20/transition_systems/`.
+A conda environment is prepared already and it's called `pytorch1.4`.